jairampatel/jairampatel.github.io/content/posts/2023-02-20-cold-starts-aws-vs-azure-vs-gcp.md

 ### Azure

 Azure was the most painful integration.
-There were several fields I needed to set in order to get the function working.
+There were several fields I needed to set in order to get the functions working.
 After I created function keys, they would automatically get deleted after some amount of time.
 After Googling, I found that I needed to update the lifecycle policy in the storage account.
-There were cases where Azure would just be missing logs from my invocations so I was unable to get some performance numbers.
+There were cases where Azure would just be missing logs from my invocations so I was unable to get some performance numbers for some of the invocations.